ebokai/particle_game_of_life/README.md

-Asymmetrically interacting particles (AIP)
+Asymmetrically interacting particles (AIP).

-Also known as "Particle Life"
+Also known as "Particle Life".

-Latest version can be found in C++/v2.
+Latest version can be found in c++/v2/ folder.

+Keyboard commands:
+[-, =] Decrease/increase force strength.